jarellano01/meeting-meter/README.md

 Once the meeting begins put this screen in the meeting for everyone to see and press start.

 ##My Experience
 Well I ultimately created this app for the purpose of testing my JS skills but I figured I'd test it out in a meeting.
-I don't think the person holding the meeting was to exited to see the true cost of holding a pointless meeting but everyone else seemed to enjoy it.
+I don't think the person holding the meeting was too exited to see the true cost of holding a pointless meeting but everyone else seemed to enjoy it.

 Ultimately we had less pointless meetings (or I was just not invited) so it this simple app made it's point.